Esylus/Coding-Standards/3_TestingStandards.md

 * Test cases - The test cases help the team to effectively test the application in the acceptance test environment.
 * Results & Error Reports - This is a log of all the test cases executed and the actual results.
 * Installation Instructions - This is a document which helps to install the sysetm in production environments.
-* Documentation Materials - Tested and updated user documentation and training materials are finalized during user acceptance testing.
+* Documentation Materials - Tested and updated user documentation and training materials are finalized.
-* User Acceptance Signoff - This is the final signoff that system, documentation and training materials have passed all tests with acceptable margins.
+* User Acceptance Signoff - This is the final signoff that system, documentation and training materials have passed all tests.

 ## 9. Regression Testing